Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

-There are stations where cars need to be picked up and returned or – in certain districts – within this area, the car can be picked up and returned at any convenient place.
+There are stations where cars need to be picked up and returned to.
+In certain districts, you can pick up or return the car at any convenient place.

 So if you are keen to drive a Mercedes Benz in Germany, here’s your chance.

-Of course, it’s very comfortable just calling a cab and get from A to B. Comfy – yes, but also pretty expensive, more expensive than in many other European cities.
+Of course, it’s very comfortable just calling a cab and getting from A to B. Comfy – yes, but also pretty expensive, more expensive than in many other European cities.

 However, recently, the car-sharing service MOIA was introduced by Volkswagen first in Hannover – the company’s second home – and eventually in Hamburg.
-I’m positive that the will expand in the coming months so make sure to check their website to see if they already reached other cities.
+I’m positive that they will expand.
+Therefore, make sure to check their website to see if they already reached other cities.

 Basically, they work like a Latin American colectivo, only that the vehicles are brand new and spacious.
 You book your trip through an app and then travel together with other passengers going in the same direction.
 It’s much faster than the subway or a bus and much cheaper than a taxi cab.